-The Unit of Processing Industry and Fishing Investments (UPFI) within the Directorate for Rural Development Support Measures (DRDSM) in the central office of ARDA performs receiving, supervising, evaluating the investment claims and then submits them to the Pre-Selection Committee (PSC).
-The head of the MA makes the financial allocation decision on the granting of aid based on the recommendation of the PSC.
-On-the-spot controls are carried out by the Rural Development Supports Physical Control Unit in the Central Physical Control Department
+The Department of Processing and Fishery Investments (DPFI) within the Directorate for Rural Development Support (DRDS) in the central office of ARDA performs receiving, supervising, evaluating claims and then submits them to the Pre-Selection Committee (PSC).
+The head of the MA makes the decision on the granting of aid based on the recommendation of the PSC.
+On-the-spot controls are carried out by the Department of Territorial Audit (DTA) and by the Auditing Department of Rural Development Support (ADRDS).